Accountant Cover Letter: Examples & Writing Guide (2026)

 Do accountants need a cover letter?

-For mid-size firms, corporate accounting roles, and controller/management positions — yes.
-Even when listed as optional, a strong cover letter demonstrates the written communication skills accountants use daily in client memos, audit reports, and management communications.
-For Big 4 portal-only applications, a cover letter is less critical but still helps when the portal allows one.
+For mid-size firms, corporate roles, and controller/management positions — yes.
+Even when listed as 'optional,' a strong cover letter doubles as a writing sample demonstrating the communication skills used in audit reports and client memos.
+Big 4 portal-only applications are the main exception.

 What should an accountant cover letter include?

-Open with the business problem (not 'I am excited to apply'), show how your accounting expertise addresses it, and prove it with 2-3 quantified results — close cycle reduction, audit findings, cost savings, or tax refunds secured.
-Follow the problem-solution-proof framework.
-Keep it to 250-350 words.
+Follow the problem-solution-proof framework: open with the company's business challenge (not 'I am excited to apply'), bridge to your accounting approach in 3-4 sentences, prove it with 2-3 quantified results (close cycle reduction, audit findings, cost savings), and close with a specific call to action.
+Total: 250-350 words, four paragraphs.

 How long should an accounting cover letter be?